May 22, 2018

 Physics Foundations Society has been founded by four Finnish scientists – Dr. Tuomo Suntola, Prof. Ari Lehto, Dr. Heikki Sipilä, and Dr. Tarja Kallio-Tamminen – covering a wide range of innovative academic and industrial experience from the philosophy of science to nuclear physics, materials sciences, and space-craft instrumentation.

 Physics Foundations Society

 The Physics Foundations Society is a scientific association dedicated to the search for a deepened understanding of physical reality.
-Our work is primarily driven by our founders’ findings: Tuomo Suntola’s profound work ‘’ which opens up a comprehensive framework for a holistic view of the universe – and Ari Lehto’s finding of ' ' as a natural process for the generation of stable units from elementary particles to celestial structures.
-The new perspectives rely on primary laws of nature like the conservation of energy, harmonics and the balance of opposites – without compromising the vast empirical evidence produced by modern science.
+Our work is primarily driven by our founders’ findings: Tuomo Suntola’s work ‘The Dynamic Universe’ as a framework for a holistic view of the universe – and Ari Lehto’s finding of 'Period Doubling' as a natural process for the generation of stable units from elementary particles to celestial structures.
+The new perspectives rely on the conservation of energy, harmonics and the balance of opposites – without compromising the vast empirical evidence produced by modern science.